JoinCODED/WS-Flutter-M10-Auth/02_Setup/03_Creating_user_provider.md

-Let's create a provider for our user info.
+Now, let's create a provider for our user info.

-In your `providers` folder create a file called `auth_provider.dart`.
+7. In your `providers` folder, create a file called `auth_provider.dart`.

 ```dart
 class AuthProvider extends ChangeNotifier {